komar41/dine-in-uic/README.md

-# Dine in UIC: Helping Better Navigate Large Dining Spaces
+# UIC Dine-In: Navigate Large Food Halls with Ease

 ## Initial Setup
 1. On your terminal run the following commands: